Mental Health and Well-being

 We know that being happy in school and having positive relationships with others is the key to good mental health and well-being.

-Much of our work in developing our approach to mental health and well-being in 2018-19 has been rooted in the work of trauma-informed practice and restorative approaches to behaviour management.
-We have worked closely with Springwell and the Positive Regard Teaching School and staff have undergone training in trauma-informed approaches.
-We have recently shared the impact of our work with our local MP, John Healey and explained how this approach is benefiting both pupils and staff.
+Much of our work in developing our approach to mental health and well-being has been rooted in the work of trauma-informed practice and restorative approaches to behaviour management.
+We have worked closely with Positive Regard Teaching School and staff have undergone training in trauma-informed approaches through Trauma Informed Schools UK.

-We were delighted to be awarded our bronze and silver healthy school's awards at a ceremony in July 2019.
+We were delighted to be awarded our bronze and silver healthy school's awards and in October 2020 we were awarded the Gold Healthy Schools Award - certificate to be awarded soon.
 This is a reflection of the importance that we attach to health and well-being in school.
-For further details speak to Mrs Horton our student support champion.